Explore the data and map solar energy

 The third criterion for suitable rooftops is that roof surfaces should not face north.
 In the northern hemisphere, surfaces facing north are likely to receive less solar radiation than surfaces facing other directions.
 (In the southern hemisphere, south-facing surfaces receive the least solar radiation.)

-Many north-facing roof surfaces were already removed when you removed areas with low solar radiation, but some remain.
+Many north-facing roof surfaces were already eliminated when you removed areas with low solar radiation, but some remain.
 Based on the Aspect_DSM legend, slopes that face north have a value less than 22.5 degrees or more than 337.5 degrees.
+This means that you want to keep only slopes with a value more than 22.5 degrees and less than 337.5 degrees.
 Additionally, you want to keep slopes that are almost flat, regardless of their aspect.
-If a roof is flat, its aspect does not matter for solar panels.
-You will consider that slopes of 10 degrees or less are flat or almost flat.
+If a roof is almost flat, it doesn't matter if it is facing north or not.
+You'll consider that slopes of 10 degrees or less are flat or almost flat.

-2. Remove the expression and add the new expression Where VALUE is less than or equal to 10.
+• Create the expression Where VALUE is less than or equal to 10.

-6. Remove the expression and add the new expression Where VALUE is greater than 22.5.
+• Create the expression Where VALUE is greater than 22.5.

-7. Click Add Clause.
-Create the expression And VALUE is less than 337.5.
+• Click Add Clause and create the second expression And VALUE is less than 337.5.

 • For Input true raster or constant value, confirm that Solar_Rad_S_HS is selected.